What Size of Hook for Bass?

 Treble hooks feature three hooks that share a single shank.
 Thanks to the three points, treble hooks can be very effective at catching fish, but they tend to be very damaging and should not be used for catch-and-release fishing.

-Treble HooksA thing to keep in mind with treble hooks is that their sizes are usually indicated for each of the hooks separately, not the entire hook.
-Thus, a size 5/0 treble hook is going to be much larger than a size 5/0 J-hook, for example.
+Remember that treble hook sizes are usually indicated for each hook separately, not the entire hook.
+Thus, a size 5/0 treble hook will be much larger than a size 5/0 J-hook, for example.

 Proper treble hook sizes for bass are around 2-4, maybe even smaller.